-- 14.4.2.7 Should an academic staff member subsequently receive a tenure-track appointment at the University, time spent in a term appointment at the University shall count towards the fulfilment of the probationary period.
-This condition may be waived if, in the judgement of the Dean and with the agreement of the member, the duties of the term appointment were significantly different from those of the tenure-track appointment. - 14.4.2.8 Academic staff members reappointed to term positions in the same subject areas and members with multi-year contracts shall receive any applicable scale increase and be eligible (subject to satisfactory performance) for career-growth increments. - 14.4.2.9 The conditions outlined in this Article (14.4.2) may be waived with the prior agreement of the Faculty Association.
+- agreement of the University and the Association.
+The University shall specify the applicable funding source. - 14.4.2.6 Should an academic staff member subsequently receive a tenure-track appointment at the University, time spent in a term appointment at the University shall count towards the fulfilment of the probationary period.
+This condition may be waived if, in the judgement of the Dean and with the agreement of the member, the duties of the term appointment were significantly different from those of the tenure-track appointment. - 14.4.2.7 Academic staff members reappointed to term positions in the same subject areas and members with multi-year contracts shall receive any applicable scale increase and be eligible (subject to satisfactory performance) for increments. - 14.4.2.8 The conditions outlined in this Article (14.4.2) may be waived with the prior agreement of the Faculty Association.